iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

 # Quick Start

-!!! tip "Scenario: A/B testing and progressive deployment"
+!!! tip "Scenario: A/B testing"
     [A/B testing](../../concepts/buildingblocks/#testing-pattern) enables you to compare two versions of an app/ML model, and select a winner based on a (business) reward metric and objectives (SLOs).
 In this tutorial, you will:

     1. Perform A/B testing.